 Now this is what it look like normally when you visit Aquasplash in Gosford on Brisbane waters.

-Our respiratory system is amazing though and the lungs have defence mechanisms along the respiratory tract to protect our lungs.
+Our respiratory system is amazing though and the lungs have defense mechanisms along the respiratory tract to protect our lungs.

 Any particles that reach the lower part of the airways encounter cells called macrophages.
 They are the cleaners of the lungs and the basically swallow the particles and move them to the part that is covered by the tiny little hairs so they get coughed up.